$ 699.00 $ 799.00

 Musical Theater is no longer simply the province of the traditional stage.
 Popular music of all genres has expanded the conversation, from the hip-hop of Hamilton to the Irish pop-folk of Once.
-This 10-week class on-campus or online will guide you through the key elements of the development process to write your original musical for the stage, film, and television.
+This 10-meeting class on-campus or online will guide you through the key elements of the development process to write your original musical for the stage, film, and television.
 How to Write for Musical Theater will show you how to turn your concept into a fully realized musical.

 I see great value for someone just beginning on this path, but Is this class for me if I have already been working on my musical?